The Library

 We are not accepting:

-• Items that are not in keeping with our library’s mission statement (LINK Mission Statement).
+• Items that are not in keeping with our library’s mission statement (See Mission Statement).

-• Items that are duplicate copies of volumes we already have (LINK Collection).
+• Items that are duplicate copies of volumes we already have (See Collection).

 • Items in poor condition that cannot reasonably be lent out.